inthEvenin/CPSC310/Summary/Automation.md

     - Being able to trust that the repeatable process will run to its successful completion is crucial, although naturally test failures are sometimes to be expected and are not considered a build automation reliability failure.
   - **Revertible**: The build process should make it possible to quickly and transparently revert out of any change.
     - If a build is deployed and is found t o have an error in prodution, it should be possible to automatically rever to a prior build in a quick and transparent way.

+### Automateable units

+1. **Source** **control**: Every software team uses version control to track their source code resources (and other assets including any automation tools themselves).
+2. **Dependency** **management**: Code is not developed in isolation; all systems are built upon a host of existing libraries and frameworks.
+Dependency management solutions provide a means to reliably procure software required for the build process.
+3. **Build** **tools**: Compiling the code into shippable units (be they libraries or actual executables) is the next step.
+While these tasks are sometimes easy, they often involve many independent steps that are joined toegther by build tools.
+4. **Test tools**: Tests are code too, so enabiling them to be written with as little boilerplate code as possible is important for reducing the costs of automated testing.
+Many unit test tools in particular have been developed to help software engineers write tests and form them into coherent test suits quickly.
+5. **Test runners**: Once test suites have been developed they must be run in a repeatable way.
+While this can take place on the engineer's development machine, tests are often run on a common infrastructure to increase the consistency between test runs for all developers.
+6. **Deployment**: In the online realm, software must be deployed once it is built.